atharva1055/enterprise-network-simulation/README.md

 # enterprise-network-simulation
-simulation of a big  enterprise computer network using Cisco Packet Tracer.
+Simulation of a big  enterprise computer network using Cisco Packet Tracer.
 Reuiqrements
 a.
 Cisco Packet tracer.
 Contents